NorthCoastChurch/IT-Policy/Policy-6-Employee-Owned-Device-Acceptable-Use-and-Security-BYOD.md

 **Audience**

-This policy applies to all North Coast Church employees, including full and part-time staff, volunteers, contractors, freelancers, and other agents who utilize personally-owned mobile devices to access, store, back up, relocate, or access any organization or member-specific data.
+This policy applies to all North Coast Church employees, including full and part-time staff, volunteers, contractors, freelancers, and other agents who utilize personally-owned unmanaged devices to access, store, back up, relocate, or access any organization or member-specific data.
 Such access to this confidential data is a privilege, not a right, and forms the basis of the trust North Coast Church has built with its members, suppliers, and other constituents.
 Consequently, employment at North Coast Church does not automatically guarantee the initial and ongoing ability to use these devices to gain access to corporate networks and information.

 ## **Policy Detail**

 This policy applies to:

 - Any privately owned wireless and/or portable electronic equipment, hereby referred to as BYOD.
-North Coast Church grants potential participants of the BYOD program the privilege of purchasing and using a device of their choosing at work for their convenience.
 - Related software that could be used to access corporate resources.

 This policy is intended to protect the security and integrity of North Coast Church’s data and technology infrastructure.
 Limited exceptions to the policy may occur due to variations in devices and platforms.